pudly/schmopera-hugo/content/articles/dont-miss-the-other-side-of-the-sea.md

 date = "2018-06-14T17:25:00-04:00"
 lastmod = "2018-06-15T08:41:00-04:00"
 publishDate = "2018-06-14T17:25:00-04:00"
 short_description = "Werner is a Paris-born soprano with an extraordinary predisposition for creativity.
 Aided by a short gig as an au pair in the UK, and studying music at Cambridge University, the native French-speaker now also speaks fluent English.
-It's her bilingualism that inspired The Other Side of the Sea, a piece which uses the metaphor of the sea \"to explore the tension of an identity split linguistically\"." slug = "dont-miss-the-other-side-of-the-sea" title = "Don&#039;t miss: The Other Side of the Sea"
+It&#039;s her bilingualism that inspired The Other Side of the Sea, a piece which uses the metaphor of the sea &quot;to explore the tension of an identity split linguistically&quot;." slug = "dont-miss-the-other-side-of-the-sea" title = "Don&#039;t miss: The Other Side of the Sea"
 +++